 While an NFT itself may be unique, the digital asset it may be associated with is not.
 Digital assets such as digital music, art and photography are easily copied so the purchase of an NFT means the purchase of a unique token associated with an asset of which multiple copies exist.
 It is not the purchase of a rare or scarce digital asset.
 It is also worth considering what rights are purchased with an NFT and it is important to realise the distinction between the purchase and ownership of an NFT compared to the ownership of the content an NFT is associated with.
 Purchase of an NFT does not automatically mean the rights to the work it is related to have also been bought.
 For example if you buy a painting, you acquire the physical painting which you can then display but you do not buy the rights to reproduce, create derivative works of, or distribute copies of the painting.

 Unlike the painting in a gallery, you can not buy NFTs with traditional currency, they are sold in cryptocurrency, the most popular of which, in regards to NFTs, is Ether (ETH) which is stored on the Ethereum blockchain, the world’s second largest cryptocurrency by market valuation after Bitcoin.
 It is not possible currently to buy anything in a cryptocurrency other than more of the cryptocurrency and as such it resembles an asset more than a ‘currency’.
 Cryptocurrency is also volatile; Bitcoin for example hit a record high of $64, 829 in mid April but suffered a 30% one day drop falling to $30, 000.
 Cryptocurrency is part of decentralized finance (DeFi) that does not rely on central financial intermediaries such as brokerages or banks to offer traditional financial instruments.
 As such there is not a single entity in charge of the system which leads to the question to how agreement is reached on what entries are added to the digital ledger.
 This is achieved through a consensus algorithm which is used as a method of securing the ledger, of which the main type is Proof of Work (PoW) which uses large amounts of energy to ‘mine’ a new block.
 The annual power consumption of the computing processing power that goes into Ether mining is comparable to the country of Iraq with each single Ether transaction the equivalent to the power consumption of an average US household for approx 3.3 days with a carbon footprint of 103, 14 Visa transactions.
 Due to the high energy consumption of crypto, it is common practice for miners to seek out cheap energy with the destination of choice until recently being China.
 Despite cracking down on cryptocurrencies in 2017 China currently accounts for 65% of the world’s Bitcoin mining however the country has recently again pushed to rein in crypto following a surge in illicit, and deadly, coal extraction.
 Miners have recently relocated to Kazakhstan and the increased demand for electricity is testing the country’s electricity grid.
 It is now estimated that a single crypto mining farm equals the consumption of 24,000 Kazakh homes and following a total black out in mid- July that affected the country’s largest city, Almaty, the country has imposed a national limit for energy cryptocurrency mining.
+It is important to note that the consensus algorithm was designed to be deliberately hard to compute and, in the case of Bitcoin, would become incrementally harder (ie take more computational power) the longer into the crypto currency lifecycle we go.
+Thus the basic price of crypto reflects the cost of the hardware required (which can not be repurposed at the end of it’s life cycle) and amount of electricity.

 Both artists, when they create or ‘mint’ work into an NFT and also buyers when they purchase an NFT are charged a ‘gas fee’, charged in ETH, for the transaction to appear in the blockchain.
 The gas fee is paid on submission of a transaction which, due to being based on computation processing, is charged regardless of whether the transaction succeeds or fails.
 The amount of gas depends on the size of the contract and how fast you want it to be executed; and as the fee is paid to the miners who keep the network running low fees may be overlooked in favour of high ones.